 Student Planning is an online resource that provides students and advisors with the tools they need to plan and track progress toward degree completion.
 Students can use Student Planning to review degree requirements, create an academic plan, register for courses and even see how credits would apply to a different degree program.
-The Advising, Transfer and Career Services Office encourages students to use Student Planning to create short and long-term plans that will help them to fulfill their educational goals.
+Advisors encourage students to use Student Planning to create short and long-term plans that will help them to fulfill their educational goals.
 Students can access Student Planning by logging into their Ocean Connect account.
-For help using Student Planning, students can see their advisor or visit go.ocean.edu/ studentplanning.
+For help using Student Planning, students can see their advisor or visit go.ocean.edu/studentplanning.